 {"PASSWORD":"SECRET_CREDENTIAL"}

-It presents a data signature usage scenario to ensure data integrity, and you can check the Java, Go, Python example code and results written according to the scenario.
+It provides a data signing usage scenario to guarantee data integrity, and you can review the Java, Go, and Python example code and their results as written according to the scenario.

 Scenario

-2. The signed data is enveloped and saved as a json file.
+The signed data is enveloped and saved as a JSON file.

-This is a Java example code written according to the presented scenario.
+This is a Java example code written according to the provided scenario.

 // URI